Rastafari: Haile Selassie

-Afrocentrism and views on race
+Afrocentrism and race

 According to Clarke, Rastafari is "concerned above all else with black consciousness, with rediscovering the identity, personal and racial, of black people".
-The Rastafari movement began among Afro-Jamaicans who wanted to reject the British colonial culture that dominated Jamaica and replace it with a new identity based on a reclamation of their African heritage.
-Its emphasis is on the purging of any belief in the inferiority of black people, and the superiority of white people, from the minds of its followers.
-Rastafari is therefore Afrocentric, equating blackness with the African continent, and endorsing a form of Pan-Africanism.
+The movement began among Afro-Jamaicans who wanted to reject the British colonial culture that dominated Jamaica and replace it with a new identity based on a reclamation of their African heritage.
+Accordingly it decenters Europe and whiteness and emphasises Africa and blackness, seeking to purge from its followers any belief in the inferiority of black people and the superiority of white people.
+Rastafari is therefore Afrocentric, equating blackness with the African continent, and endorsing Pan-Africanism.

 Practitioners of Rastafari identify themselves with the ancient Israelites—God's chosen people in the Old Testament—and believe that black Africans broadly or Rastas more specifically are either the descendants or the reincarnations of this ancient people.
 This is similar to beliefs in Judaism, although many Rastas believe that contemporary Jews' status as the descendants of the ancient Israelites is a false claim.
 Rastas typically believe that black Africans are God's chosen people, meaning that they made a covenant with him and thus have a special responsibility.
 Rastafari espouses the view that this, the true identity of black Africans, has been lost and needs to be reclaimed.

 There is no uniform Rasta view on race.
-Black supremacy was a theme early in the movement, with the belief in the existence of a distinctly black African race that is superior to other racial groups.
-While some still hold this belief, non-black Rastas are now widely accepted in the movement.
-Rastafari's history has opened the religion to accusations of racism.
-Cashmore noted that there was an "implicit potential" for racism in Rasta beliefs but he also noted that racism was not "intrinsic" to the religion.
-Some Rastas have acknowledged that there is racism in the movement, primarily against Europeans and Asians.
-Some Rasta sects reject the notion that a white European can ever be a legitimate Rasta.
-Other Rasta sects believe that an "African" identity is not inherently linked to black skin but rather is about whether an individual displays an African "attitude" or "spirit".
+Black supremacy was a theme early in the movement, with the belief in a distinctly black African race that was superior to other racial groups.
+This has opened the religion to accusations of racism.
+While some Rastas still hold such beliefs, black supremacy has waned in the movement since at least the 1970s, and non-black Rastas are now widely accepted.
+Some Rastas cite a 1963 speech by Haile Selassie in support of racial acceptance.
+Some sects maintains that white Europeans can never be legitimate Rastas but others believe an "African" identity is not inherently linked to black skin but whether an individual displays an African "attitude" or "spirit".